slerman12/Help-me/2-Opposing-views.md

 > 2.    before August 30, 2023, re-do and pass a six-month review.
 > ### $``$

 It's ironic that I'm being asked for remediation.
+The university should remediate to me.

 I don't know who decided these extra requirements, if it was the CS chair Michael Scott, or Tom Howard, or Chris Kanan, or even Chenliang.